JaimeHyland/farming-futures/README.md

 - be inspired, excited and concerned about such potential changes;
 - find out where I can get more concrete information, both from Farming Futures and other sources;
 - be able to sign up to either a hard copy or digital version of the site owner's newsletter;
-- find out about relevant events related to AI and robotics in agriculture.
+- find out about relevant events related to AI and robotics in agriculture, especially in Ireland.

 As a user, I will not expect to:
 - find detailed concrete or practical text-based technical or academic information within this site.